netdata/netdata/logsmanagement/README.md

 In addition to the predefined charts, each log source supports the option to extract user-defined metrics, by matching log records to [POSIX Extended Regular Expressions](https://en.wikibooks.org/wiki/Regular_Expressions/POSIX-Extended_Regular_Expressions).
-This can be very useful particularly for `FLB_GENERIC` type log sources, where there is no parsing at all by default.
+This can be very useful particularly for `FLB_TAIL` type log sources, where there is no parsing at all by default.

 To create a custom chart, the following key-value configuration options must be